porasava/CrimeMapPrediction/README.md

 The full project can be downloaded at https://drive.google.com/file/d/1FCN_27p_8MVhlCUoNMBvQzX-qf8VKFZ5/view due to a free account in GitHub.

+This project was created to look at the number of crimes in each area.
+This is divided by city or district (Territorial Authority).
+Our goal is to provide accurate predictions to serve as a tool for users and individuals interested in crimes occurring in New Zealand.

 Application and tools: QGIS, GeoServer, Visual studio code, SQL server management studio, Google Geocode by Awesome, Streamlit Framework, Laptop server.